William Pitt the Younger: Resignation

+Opposition (1801–1804)

+Backbencher

-Pitt supported the new administration, but with little enthusiasm; he frequently absented himself from Parliament, preferring to remain in his Lord Warden's residence of Walmer Castle – before 1802 usually spending an annual late-summer holiday there, and later often present from the spring until the autumn.
+Shortly after leaving office, Pitt supported the new administration under Addington, but with little enthusiasm; he frequently absented himself from Parliament, preferring to remain in his Lord Warden's residence of Walmer Castle—before 1802 usually spending an annual late-summer holiday there, and later often present from the spring until the autumn.

-From the castle, he helped organise a local Volunteer Corps in anticipation of a French invasion, acted as colonel of a battalion raised by Trinity House – he was also a Master of Trinity House – and encouraged the construction of Martello towers and the Royal Military Canal in Romney Marsh.
+From the castle, he helped to organise a local Volunteer Corps in anticipation of a French invasion, acted as colonel of a battalion raised by Trinity House—he was also a Master of Trinity House—and encouraged the construction of Martello towers and the Royal Military Canal in Romney Marsh.
 He rented land abutting the Castle to farm on which to lay out trees and walks.
 His niece Lady Hester Stanhope designed and managed the gardens and acted as his hostess.

 The Treaty of Amiens in 1802 between France and Britain marked the end of the French Revolutionary Wars.
 Everyone expected it to be only a short truce.
-By 1803, war had broken out again with France under Napoleon Bonaparte.
+By 1803, war had broken out again with France under Napoleon.
 Although Addington had previously invited him to join the Cabinet, Pitt preferred to join the Opposition, becoming increasingly critical of the government's policies.
 Addington, unable to face the combined opposition of Pitt and Fox, saw his majority gradually evaporate and resigned in late April 1804.

-Return to premiership

-Second government
+Second premiership (1804–1806)

+Reappointment

-Pitt returned to the premiership on 10 May 1804.
-He had originally planned to form a broad coalition government, but faced the opposition of George III to the inclusion of Fox.
+Pitt finally returned to the premiership on 10 May 1804.
+He had originally planned to form a broad coalition government, with both the Tories and Whigs under one government.
+But Pitt faced the opposition of George III to the inclusion of Fox, due to the king's dislike.
 Moreover, many of Pitt's former supporters, including the allies of Addington, joined the Opposition.
 Thus, Pitt's second ministry was considerably weaker than his first.

+Nevertheless, Pitt formed a second government, which consisted of largely Tory members with some former ministers of the previous ministry.
+These include Lord Eldon as Lord Chancellor, former Foreign Secretary Lord Hawkesbury as Home Secretary, Lord Harrowby as Foreign Secretary, the former prime ministers the Duke of Portland and Addington as Lord Privy Seal and Lord President of the Council, with Pitt's prominent allies the Viscount Melville and Lord Castlereagh as First Lord of the Admiralty and Secretary of State for the Colonies, respectively.

+Second government